Arduino-IRremote/Arduino-IRremote/README.md

 - New universal **Pulse Distance / Pulse Width decoder** added, which covers many previous unknown protocols.
 - Printout of code how to send received command by `IrReceiver.printIRSendUsage(&Serial)`.
 - RawData type is now 64 bit for 32 bit platforms and therefore `decodedIRData.decodedRawData` can contain complete frame information for more protocols than with 32 bit as before.
-- Callback after receiving a command - call your own code if a message was received.
+- Callback after receiving a command - It calls your code as soon as a message was received.
+- Improved handling of `PULSE_DISTANCE` + `PULSE_WIDTH` protocols.
+- New FAST protocol.

 # Converting your 3.x program to the 4.x version
 - You must replace `#define DECODE_DISTANCE` by `#define DECODE_DISTANCE_WIDTH` (only if you explicitly enabled this decoder).
+- The parameter `bool hasStopBit` is not longer required and removed e.g. for function `sendPulseDistanceWidth()`.

 ## New features with version 3.x
 - **Any pin** can be used for sending -if `SEND_PWM_BY_TIMER` is not defined- and receiving.